-Character Rant Requirements:
+\Character Rant Requirements:

-- List any issues/topics from the novel. - List which characters are involved in these issues/topics.
-Hint: Use your CHARACTER DESCRIPTION CHART. - Choose a character from the novel. - Choose a scene from the novel as an issue/topic for your rant.
-For example, Scout and people who waste food (Walter Cunningham for instance when he drowns his food in syrup.) - After you choose a character and an issue/topic from the novel, you must create your rant with the characteristics listed below (complete the outline). - Remember, a rant is an out of control, aggressive ramble from someone who is upset about something; a monologue that is used to satirize some aspect of human nature that the speaker wants to criticize - o Rant Characteristics: - An issue/topic in which you are passionate. - Includes at least ONE example with ONE explanation. - Includes a strong opening that focuses on the rant. - Uses verbal irony. - Has an effective closing that leaves the listener with something to think about. - Once your outline is completed, you need to create a slide with your rant so you can present it to the class.
+- List any issues/topics from the novel. - List which characters are involved in these issues/topics. \Hint: Use your CHARACTER DESCRIPTION CHART. - Choose a character from the novel. - Choose a scene from the novel as an issue/topic for your rant. \For example, Scout and people who waste food (Walter Cunningham for instance when he drowns his food in syrup.) - After you choose a character and an issue/topic from the novel, you must create your rant with the characteristics listed below (complete the outline). - O Remember, a rant is an out of control, aggressive ramble from someone who is upset about something; a monologue that is used to satirize some small aspect of human nature that the speaker criticizes to show its impact on a larger issue/problem in society - o Rant Characteristics: - An issue/topic in which you are passionate. - Includes at least ONE example with ONE explanation. - Includes a strong opening that focuses on the rant. - Uses verbal irony. - Has an effective closing that leaves the listener with something to think about. - Once your outline is completed, you need to create a slide with your rant so you can present it to the class.

-OUTLINE EXAMPLE 1:
+\OUTLINE EXAMPLE 1:

-- 1. Issue/Topic: Racism and how this affects his life - 2.
-TKM Character: Tom Robinson - 3.
-Introduction: - a.
+- 1. Issue/Topic: How racism affects justice

+- 2. TKM Character: Tom Robinson

+- 3. Introduction:

+- a.
 How will you grab the audience's attention?
 (What is your main claim?)
-Racism is a problem BECAUSE... - b.
+Racism is a problem in our courts BECAUSE...

+- b.
 How will you focus your rant?
+(Transitions)

-(Transitions) - 4.
-Body: - a.
+- 4. Body:

+- a.
 In what order will you present your ideas/examples?
+(Evidence/Examples)

-(Evidence/Examples) I was accused of beating and raping Mayella Ewell.
+I was accused of beating and raping Mayella Ewell even though there was no physical evidence.

-6 То Kill a Mockingbird Character Rant Outline
+CO-Eligiisii 11 To Kill a Mockingbird Character Rant Outline